vhartman/vhartman.github.io/_posts/2024-08-07-variable-timestep-mpc.md

 with a similar constraint as before, which can again be (this time iteratievely) solved for alpha.

-We compare these nonuniform disretizations to a constant discretization with the same number of timesteps.
-Note that this leads to larger timesteps in the beginning directly.

-In the following, we'll run each experiment multiple times in order to ensure that we get sensible compute times, and not just one off results.
+As mentioned above, we run{% include sidenote.html text="We'll run each experiment multiple times in order to ensure that we get sensible compute times, and not just one off results.
+We then plot the median compute time and cost in addition to the uncertainty."%} the controller{% include sidenote.html text="For all the gory details of the implementation, please have a look at the implementation."%} on a given system - for now without noise - and plot the open loop cost of the resulting trajectory against the computation time that the controller took.
+Importantly, as compute time, we use the time that the solver took - that is, we ignore that more timesteps also need more time for linearization of the system dynamics.
 Before running this experiment on the systems introduced above, we run the MPC controllers on the masspoint example that we used as motivation:

 <div style="width: 90%;margin:auto; text-align: center;">
   <img src="{{ site.url }}/assets/nu_mpc/masspoint_cost_comp.png" style="width:46%; padding: 10px">
 </div>

 And as we hoped, we get a curve that results in better cost solutions at lower computation times.
-This is however a relatively simple system, and the cost difference is quite small.
+This is however a relatively simple system, and the cost difference is relatively small for the specific cost matrices we chose.

 Continuing with the cartpole system and the quadcopter looks like so: